danitrod/danitrod/README.md

 </a>
 <br />

-#### I am Daniel Rodrigues, a Computer Science student currently working as a Developer Advocate at IBM.
+#### I am Daniel Rodrigues, a last semester Computer Science student, and Developer Advocate at IBM.

 A little bit about me:

 - Currently working on application modernization with Cloud Native practices
 - Doing academic research on Deep Learning (NLP) and Parallel Programming
-- Becoming more and more rustacean 🦀
+- Rustacean 🦀
 - Working on [Maratona Behind the Code](https://maratona.dev)
 - Creating some content on [YouTube](https://www.youtube.com/channel/UCJx95nOeX4Ls8Yaqor3v7qA) (Portuguese)